OpenTechPulse-org/opentechpulse-org.github.io/_posts/2025-06-06-Securing-Your-Self-Hosted-Mail-Server.md

 * mode: enforce — Only accept secure delivery.
 * mx: — List your valid MX hostnames.
 * max_age: — How long (in seconds) other servers should cache the policy.
+<br><br>
 You’ll need to host this file on a web server with a valid TLS certificate.

 ### Create a docker container to serve the file

 I am running traefik as my proxy, this alows me to create a docker container that uses labels for easy hosting for the MTA-STS policy file.

-1. Create a seperate directory for the docker container (e.g. /home/docker/mta-sts-container) and create the docker-compose.yml file:
+* Create a seperate directory for the docker container (e.g. /home/docker/mta-sts-container) and create the docker-compose.yml file:

 ```yaml
 version: "3.8"